WadekUSA/vdu/README.md

 * vdu-25.png - an initial screen after the VDU driver execution in MS-DOS (80x25 mode)
 * vdu-30.png - an initial screen after the VDU driver execution in MS-DOS (80x30 mode)
 * vdu.txt - TEXT format for all symbols
-* vdu.glyphs - a glyph file (all symbols on the same page)
+* vdu-glyph.png - a glyph file (all symbols on the same page)
 * vdu.8x16.raw - font in RAW format
 * vdu.8x16.psf - font in PSF1 format
 * vdu.8x16.psf2 - font in PSF2 format